-An introduction to the South African Social Security Agency
+An overview of the South African Social Security Agency

 SASSA grants are administered alongside insurance-based schemes that cover areas such as unemployment and child benefits.
 SASSA began in 2005, transitioning from local to national administration of social security in South Africa.
 This enabled South Africa to increase its coverage of social grants from around two million beneficiaries to almost 14 million in just over a decade by 2010.

 This guide explains what you need to know about social security in South Africa.
 This includes how the South African social security system works, who pays SASSA contributions, the amount of SASSA payments, what receives coverage, who can claim SASSA grants, and how to apply.

 SASSA grants cover the following areas: